Axamer Lizum Ski Resort Austria

 Axamer Lizum Accommodation

-There are numerous accommodation options when skiing Axamer Lizum.
-The ski resort village has several ski-in ski-out hotels including the wonderful Pistenhotel Lizumerhof & superb Lizum 1600.
+The ski resort village at Axamer Lizum has several ski-in ski-out hotels including the wonderful Lizum 1600 and superb Pistenhotel Lizumerhof.
 Avoid the low-brow Hotel Olympia.

-The village of Axams is only 8km by road north of the resort & comprises a wide range of lodging alternatives to the ski resort.
-Götzens village, a little further down the road, also has a few great value accommodation options including the Gasthof Goetznerhof.
+Götzens village, a little further along the road from Axams, also has some affordable accommodation options, with the best of them the centrally located Alp Art Hotel.
+You could also try the good-value Gasthof Goetznerhof.
 The local ski bus stop is right out the front, and a valley ski trail comes close to the village via Muttereralm (piste linked to Axamer Lizum).
-Both villages retain a traditional Austrian village feel, with hay barns, dairy cows & tractors mixed in with bakeries, markets & pensions.

 Search & book all Axamer Lizum ski accommodation.